 If you are going from Panama to Colombia, your first two nights will be spent on deserted islands.
 Then on the third night, you’ll get a chance to immerse yourself in the indigenous Kuna culture on one of the few inhabited islands.

 The Kuna Yala are a fascinating people, and your guide will share some crazy facts and stories that’ll blow your mind.

-None of these islands have connection to the internet (or the outside world for that matter), so if you’re a digital nomad earning money online, you’ll have to plan your work ahead and prepare for a digital detox.
+None of these islands have a connection to the internet (or the outside world, for that matter), so if you’re a digital nomad earning money online, you’ll have to plan your work ahead and prepare for a digital detox.

-To continue traveling after the trip, you’ll take another boat ride to Necocli, where you can then bus to either Cartagena or Medellin.
+To continue traveling after the trip, you’ll take another boat ride to Necocli, where you can then take a bus to either Cartagena or Medellin.